Kristen Pittman

-Kristen Avery Pittman (born April 9, 1989) is an American criminal who was convicted in 2005 of murdering his grandparents, Joe and Joy Pittman, on November 28, 2001, when he was 12 years old.
-The case drew national attention due to both his age at the time of the crime and his defense that Zoloft had influenced his actions.
+Kristen Avery Pittman (born Christopher Frank Pittman, April 9, 1989) is an American criminal convicted in 2005 of murdering her grandparents, Joe and Joy Pittman, on November 28, 2001, when she was 12 years old.
+The case drew national attention due to her age and her defense that Zoloft influenced her actions.
 Pittman was sentenced to 30 years to life in prison.

 Medication

-At age twelve, Pittman ran away from home twice, threatened suicide, was picked up by police, and confined to a facility for troubled or runaway children.
-She was confined there for six days.
+At age twelve, Pittman ran away from home twice, threatened suicide, was picked up by police, and confined for six days to a facility for troubled or runaway children.
 While there, she was put on Paxil for mild depression.
 Her father, Joe, sent her away from their home in Oxford, Florida, to live with her grandparents in Chester, South Carolina.
-Her paternal grandparents had been a source of stability to her for years in a life with a mother who had run out on her twice and a father whom Pittman claimed had been abusive.
+Her paternal grandparents had been a source of stability to her for years in a life with a mother who left her twice and a father whom Pittman claimed was abusive.

-Her doctor in Chester, having no samples of Paxil to give Pittman, gave her samples of Zoloft instead.
+With no samples of Paxil, Pittman's doctor in Chester gave her Zoloft instead.
 Although both drugs are SSRIs (selective serotonin reuptake inhibitors) with similar modes of selective action, abruptly substituting one for the other is usually not advisable.
 Almost immediately Pittman allegedly began to experience negative side-effects from the new medication; her sister went so far as to describe her as "manic."
 She purportedly experienced a burning sensation all over her body which required pain medication.
 She complained about the side effects of the drug.
-At a subsequent doctor's visit, hier dosage was increased from 25 mg daily to 50 mg daily.
+At a subsequent doctor's visit, her dosage was increased from 25 mg daily to 50 mg daily.
 Zoloft does have several side-effects in children, including aggravated depression, abnormal dreams, paranoid reactions, hallucinations, aggressive behavior, and delusions.
 Risks from overdose include potential "manic reactions."

 Murders

-Pittman had an argument on the school bus, choked a fellow student, and later disturbed the person playing piano in her church.
-That night, November 28, 2001, after being paddled by her grandfather for attempting to leave her room when she was told not to, Pittman went into her grandparents' bedroom and murdered them with their own shotgun which she had been taught how to use.
-After the murders she set fire to the house using a candle and papers.
-Pittman took her grandparents' car, their guns, her dog, and $33 and left.
+On November 28, 2001, Pittman had an argument on the school bus, choked a fellow student, and later disturbed the piano player at her church.
+That night, after her grandfather paddled her for attempting to leave her room when told not to, Pittman entered her grandparents' bedroom and murdered them with their shotgun.
+She then set fire to the house using a candle and papers.
+Pittman took her grandparents' car, their guns, her dog, and $33, and left.
 She was picked up after getting stuck two counties away.
-Before confessing, she told a story of a large black male who had kidnapped her after murdering her grandparents and setting fire to their house.
+Before confessing, she told a story that large black male murdered her grandparents, set fire to the house, and kidnapped her.
 When she ultimately confessed, she proclaimed that her grandparents deserved what they got.
-Pittman's father testified that the incident occurred two days after Kristen's Zoloft dosage had been doubled.
+Pittman's father testified that her Zoloft dosage was doubled two days before the incident.